Androz2091/discord-player/docs/migrating/migrating.md

 ## Before you start

-> **Note**
-> v6 is currently in development and is actively being worked on.
-No updates will be made to v5.4.0 going forward.
-To start using v6 before full release you can install all the necessary components using:
-> `npm i discord-player@dev @discord-player/utils@dev @discord-player/equalizer@dev @discord-player/extractor@dev`

-v6 requires Discord.js 14.0 or higher.
+Discord Player requires Discord.js 16.0 or higher.
 PLease make sure you have a compatible version using `npm list discord.js` in your terminal.
 If you're using an earlier version please update it.
-The [Discord Js Guide](https://discordjs.guide/) has resources to help with that.
+The [Discord.JS Guide](https://discordjs.guide/) has resources to help with that.

 ## Installation

-> *Discord Player is a node.js module.
-Thus, you need to have node.js installed in order to use it.*

 #### Main Library